Cable knots are not thin: Background on bordered Floer homology

 \section{Background on bordered Floer homology}

-We start by describing the features of bordered Floer setting we will be exploiting to proof the main theorem.
-We'll only be interested in the case when the manifold has torus boundary.
-A bordered 3-manifold (with torus boundary) is a compact manifold with (torus) boundary, along with a diffeomorphism $ \phi : T^2 \rightarrow \partial Y$, upto isotopy fixing a neighborhood of a point, \cite{hedden1} and \cite [Definition 1.4] {lot1}.
+We start by describing briefly some features of bordered Floer homology which we will be using to prove the main theorem.
+We will only be interested in the case when a compact manifold has torus boundary.
+A bordered 3-manifold (with torus boundary) is a compact manifold with (torus) boundary, along with a diffeomorphism $ \phi : T^2 \rightarrow \partial Y$, up to isotopy fixing a neighborhood of a point, cf. \cite{hl16} and \cite [Definition 1.4] {lotnotes}.

-There are several versions of pairing theorem \cite[Theorem 1.3] {lot2} that come in handy to study Heegaard Floer holomogy a closed 3-manifold generated by splicing two manifolds with boundaries or a manifold cut along some closed surfaces (see \cite{hedden1},\cite{hanselman}).
-We'll be interested in this specific splicing theorem: \begin{theorem}[Theorem 11.19 in \cite{lot2}] If $K_1 \subset Y_1$ and after gluing $Y_1$ and $Y_2$ along their boundaries $ \partial Y_1 = \partial Y_2 = F$, produces a null-homologous knot $K \subset Y_1 \cup_F Y_2 $, then there is a homotopy equivalence of $\mathbb{Z}$-filtered chain complexes
+There are several versions of pairing theorem \cite[Theorem 1.3] {lot08} in bordered Floer homology that come in handy to study Heegaard Floer holomogy of a closed 3-manifold obtained by splicing two manifolds with torus boundaries or a manifold cut along a torus (see \cite{hl16},\cite{hanselman17}).
+We will be interested in the following splicing theorem: \begin{theorem}[Theorem 11.19 in \cite{lot08}] Let $Y_1$ and $Y_2$ be 3-manifolds with torus boundary and $K_1 \subset Y_1$ be a knot in $Y_1$.
+If gluing $Y_1$ and $Y_2$ along their boundaries $ \partial Y_1 = \partial Y_2 = F$ produces a null-homologous knot $K \subset Y_1 \cup_F Y_2$, then there is a homotopy equivalence of $\mathbb{Z}$-filtered chain complexes: